John J. Gilligan: Career

-Later career

 Gilligan subsequently served as the administrator of the United States Agency for International Development (USAID) from 1977 to 1979.
 In 1980, he was elected to the Common Cause National Governing Board.
 He served as director of the Institute for Public Policy from 1979 to 1986, and taught at the University of Notre Dame from 1986 to 1992.
-He also served as director of the civic issues forum at the University of Cincinnati School of Law.
+He also served as director of the civic issues forum at the University of Cincinnati College of Law.
 In 1999, Gilligan was elected to the Board of Education of the Cincinnati Public Schools.
 He chose not to stand for re-election when his term expired in 2007.